Pepperdine University School of Law

-The Pepperdine University School of Law (officially the Pepperdine University Rick J. Caruso School of Law) is the law school of Pepperdine University, a private research university in Los Angeles County, California.
+The Pepperdine University Rick J. Caruso School of Law is the law school of Pepperdine University, a private research university in Los Angeles County, California.

 The school offers the Juris Doctor (JD), and various Masters of Laws (LLM) options in Dispute Resolution, International Commercial Arbitration, United States Law, and Entertainment, Media, and Sports Law.
 The school also offers joint degrees with its JD and Master of Dispute Resolution (MDR) in partnership with other Pepperdine University graduate schools.
 The school offers an online Master of Legal Studies program and an online Master of Dispute Resolution program.

 On October 23, 2019, Pepperdine announced that the school had received a $50 million gift from billionaire alumnus Rick Caruso that would provide scholarships and loan-forgiveness for needy students.
 The school would subsequently be known as the Rick J. Caruso School of Law.

 Admissions

 For the class entering in 2021, the school accepted 24.97% of applicants, with 18.17% of those accepted enrolling.
 The average class LSAT score was 164 and average undergraduate GPA was 3.8.